TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/FAQ.md

     Design_1 has a specification bug.
 Please remove it from the benchmark suite.

 10. **Bug#3: DSP macro names are incorrect in design.regions file**  (posted on06/28/2023)
+    Many Thanks to Qiin Luo from team CLUMP @CUHK for finding this bug.
     Please run the following csh script to fix errant DSP macro names in the design.regions file:

   ```